exegesis-js/exegesis/docs/Exegesis Plugins.md

 Plugins are published on NPM with the prefix `exegesis-plugin-` to make it easy to find plugins.

-To write a plugin, you write a Javascript module which exports a default function.
+To write a plugin, you write a JavaScript module which exports a default function.
-This function accepts a single parameter which is the options to configure your plugin.
+This function accepts a single parameter which is an object with the options to configure your plugin.
 It returns a `{info, makeExegesisPlugin(data)}` object.
 `makeExegesisPlugin` takes a single parameter, an `{apiDoc}` object.
 Right now the API document will always be an OAS3 document, however this may not be the case in the future, so plugins should take care to verify the document they are